wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'The gods created a time loop around',
     'An infernal battalion is stationed in',
-    'Souls are massing a the gate to the underworld located at', 'There's a sealed hellgate in',
+    'Souls are massing a the gate to the underworld located at', 'There is a sealed hellgate in',
     'An Infernal Cult has taken over',
     'The souls of sinners are bound to',
     'A humongous temple dwarfs',